TASEWA/Expense-Tracker/Week-1-MoM.md

 			Modified the income page using forms.
 			Referred through a few blog posts regarding javascript unit tests and mocha.
 		April 11, 2021
-			Completed the navigation, worked on README.md and pushed the code.
+			Worked on README.md and pushed the code.

 # Sumeghana
 		April 8, 2021